J-Etienne1/FinalYearProject/README.md

 There are also two standard accounts for testing and highlighting that users data is not viable by other users The standard user credentials are as follows

+Username:
+User1

-Username:           Password:
+Password:

-User1               Password!.0
+Password!.0

+Username:
+User2

+Password:
-User2               Password!.0
+Password!.0